 Choosing the Right Insurance for Your Family

 None of us are invincible.
-And if you have a family to support, it is essential that you have the insurance coverage you need to ensure their financial well-being, no matter what illnesses or accidents come your way until the time of your death.
+If you have a family to support, it is essential that you have insurance coverage that ensures their financial well-being in the event of illness or accidents.

 Protect your family’s financial future with health insurance, workers’ compensation, life insurance and long-term care insurance.

 Life insurance provides financial benefits to your family upon your death.
-With a term life insurance policy, you simply purchase the death benefit, which is the face value of the policy.
-Employers typically offer this type of life insurance policy to their employees.
-Cash-value life insurance includes a death benefit and a savings component.
-You can borrow and withdraw the cash value of a life insurance policy as needed.
+With a 'term' life insurance policy, you are providing money to your dependents payable upon your death.
+Employers sometimes offer this type of life insurance policy to their employees.
+'Whole' life insurance policies can accrue cash value over time, which means that, in addition to the death benefit, you also can use your insurance as a savings tool.
+Once you've built up enough equity in your policy, you can borrow and withdraw the cash value of a life insurance policy as you wish.

-Long-term care insurance pays for assistance with tasks of daily living, including eating, bathing, dressing, and using the toilet, when you are sick, injured or aged.
-According to LongTermCare.gov, if you buy long-term care insurance before you develop diseases such as Alzheimer’s disease or any form of cognitive dementia, Parkinson’s Disease or multiple sclerosis, a cancer that spreads beyond its original site, or before you suffer a stroke, your policy will cover the care you need for living with these conditions.
+According to LongTermCare.gov, if you buy long-term care insurance before you experience a sudden event such as a stroke or develop diseases such as Alzheimer’s, Parkinson’s disease, multiple sclerosis or cancer that spreads beyond its original site, your policy will cover the care you need for living with these conditions.

 Be warned that even the most comprehensive long-term care policies do not cover 100 percent of costs.